SilasReinagel/silasreinagel.github.io/static/liberation/C9_let_freedom_reign.md

 The ultimate goal is that everyone at the office should collaborate and work as free artisans to accomplish a common goal.
 That's the aim.
 Work should be fulfilling, meaningful, rewarding, and purely voluntary.

-So, evolving your approach at work should be adapting the way you interact to first gain more freedom and trust yourself and secondly to help others be more comfortable trusting and letting go of the fear-based need for control.
+Evolve your approach at work by adapting the way you interact.
+First, focus on gaining more freedom and trust for yourself.
+Then you will also be able to help others become more comfortable trusting and letting go of the fear-based need for control.

 Try a new approach and see what the effects are.
 If it's evolving in the way you want it, keep going.
 Otherwise, change your approach after a bit.